GUI tour

 - Main pane (top right) — the current pane’s controls and content.

 - Activity log (bottom) — chronological log of operations, results, and errors.
 Resizable: drag the splitter to give it more or less vertical space.
 The height is persisted across launches.
+Two chips in its top-right corner: ⧉ pops the log out into its own window, and × clears it (see Activity log).

 The window’s own size + position is also persisted, so it opens where you left it.